danielhariyanto/danielhariyanto/README.md

 <b>Relevant courses</b>: Advanced Programming Techniques in Java, Data Structures & Algorithms, Fundamentals of Artificial Intelligence (AI), Practical Machine Learning with Big Data, Deep Learning, Software Engineering Capstone Project, Discrete Math, Applied Linear Algebra, Multivariable Calculus

-I believe in the empowering capabilities of knowledge, and I embrace my opportunity as a scholar to constantly learn and grow in the hope of advancing my abilities and erudition at the intersection of research and tech.
+I believe in the empowering capabilities of knowledge.
+I embrace my opportunity as a scholar to advance my abilities and erudition at the intersection of research and tech.
 I am a passionate knowledge-seeker and a driven opportunity-chaser who aspires to use my experiences to create impact through innovation.

 In my spare time, I avidly
 - engage in hackathons 👨‍💻